while we try to teach our children all about life,

-I was a reluctant social media player — signing on was an afterthought; engaging my friends online instead of face-to-face or by phone felt impersonal; and posting my personal business was not my style.
+I was (and continue to be) a reluctant social media player — signing on was an afterthought; engaging my friends online instead of face-to-face or by phone felt impersonal; and posting my personal business was not my style.

-Along the way, “dhamma mama” became my signature at the end of posts about motherhood as well as movement, mindfulness and meditation — the heart and foundation of my yoga teaching practice, 3 Jewels yoga (formerly, dharma yoga arts).
+Along the way, “dhamma mama” became my signature at the end of posts about motherhood as well as movement, mindfulness and meditation — the heart and foundation of my yoga teaching practice, 3 jewels yoga.

-dhamma mama is my ever-evolving, aspiring self who is teaching, learning, understanding and celebrating my experiences as a parent, partner, yoga teacher and Buddhist practitioner.
+dhamma mama became a platform for my ever-evolving, aspiring self who is teaching, learning, understanding and celebrating my experiences as a parent, partner, teacher and spiritual practitioner.

 spreading the love far and wide…